ifeanyidike/tiplogoshop/README.md

 - **dotenv**
 - **Express Async Handler**

-It is a complex app but thanks to redux dev tools, I was able to effect debug the redux states and make necessary corrections.
+It is a complex app but thanks to redux dev tools, I was able to effectively debug the redux states and make necessary corrections.

 The app makes use of `full local authentication` and `facebook authentication` (both with JSON web token).
 This includes both users registration and login.
 It also features `email confirmation` for registered users (Users cannot login until they confirm their emails), thanks to mailgun.